ameyster1999/gAPI/README.md

    ``
     go mod init  github.com/ameyster1999/gAPI
    ``
-3.run the go program :
+3. ### run the go program :
    ``
     go run main.go
    ``
-4. Test your API:
+4. ### Test your API:
     ``
      curl localhost:8011/welcome
     ``
+    or you can hit endpoint on  browser or postman Happy Coding Looks Like I have made my first api go